Adobe Lightroom is a great piece of software for cataloguing and editing your images.

 Creative Cloud Photography Plan (20 GB)

 The best Lightroom plan is one of Adobe’s Creative Cloud Photography Plans.
 The Photography Plan comes with Lightroom Classic, Lightroom CC, and Photoshop.
-As of 2019, this plan also comes with the Photoshop iPad app.
+This plan also comes with the Photoshop iPad app.

 This basic plan comes with only 20 GB of storage.
 20 GB approximately 4,000 JEPGs.
 This is fine for photographers who store their photos on hard drives rather than in the cloud.